lionelchg/PlasmaNet/README.md

 ### Publications

+- Using neural networks to solve the 2D Poisson equation for electric field computation in plasma fluid simulations, *Lionel Cheng, Ekhi Ajuria Illarramendi, Guillaume Bogopolsky, Michael Bauerheim, Benedicte Cuenot*, submitted to Journal of Computational Physics.
+- PlasmaNet: a framework to study and solve elliptic differential equations using neural networks in plasma fluid simulations, *Lionel Cheng, Ekhi Ajuria Illarramendi, Michael Bauerheim, Benedicte Cuenot*, submitted to NeurIPS Workshop "Machine Learning and the Physical Sciences".

+Models from the papers can be found in the branch `papers` in the `papers/` directory at the root of the repository.

 ### Installation

 `PlasmaNet` is written as a python library working.
 To install it, go the repository root (where the `setup.py` file is) and run: